vippsas/vipps-psp-api/vipps-psp-api.md

 * [Postman collection](tools/vipps-psp-v2-api-postman-collection.json)
 * [Postman environment](tools/vipps-psp-v2-api-postman-environment.json)

 A PSP can use their existing keys to access this APIs.
-They can perform the following
+They can perform the following:
-- List all or one merchant(s) under them
+- List one or all merchants under them
 - Create a new merchant under them
 - Update an existing merchant